-Note: If you choose Line In or Line In (No AEC) as the active microphone, and a device is not connected to line in on the codec, the System Information page shows line in as the status for Active Microphone.
+Note: If you choose Line In 1, Line In 1 (No AEC), Line In 2 or Line In 2 (No AEC) as the active microphone, and a device is not connected to the appropriate connector on the codec, the System Information page shows Line In 1 or Line In 2 as the status for Active Microphone.
 The No Active Microphone indicator does not appear in the user interface.

-The Microphone In (No AEC) and Line In (No AEC) options for the Active Microphone preference are for use with a microphone that has its own acoustic echo canceller (AEC).
+The Microphone In (No AEC), Line In 1 (No AEC), and Line In 2 (No AEC) options for the Active Microphone preference are for use with a microphone that has its own acoustic echo canceller (AEC).